Leon Davidson

-Leon Davidson (October 18, 1922 – January 1, 2007) was an American chemical engineer and scientist, one of the team that developed the atomic bomb.
+Leon Davidson (October 18, 1922 – January 1, 2007) was an American chemical engineer and scientist, and was part of the team that developed the atomic bomb.
 He is notable for being an early opponent of the extraterrestrial hypothesis, and arguing that UFOs are not best explained as physical spacecraft occupied by extraterrestrial intelligence, but rather as a sophisticated government disinformation campaign that is used to hide experimental military technology.

 Education and early career

 A native of New York City, Davidson received his B.S.
 (1943), M.S.
 (1947) and Ph.D.
 (1951) in chemical engineering from Columbia University's School of Engineering and Applied Science.
 He had selected this career at the age of 13 while studying at Stuyvesant High School.
 During his graduate studies, he was personally selected by future SEAS dean John R. Dunning to join the Manhattan Project, the US atomic bomb development program.
 After an assignment at the Oak Ridge National Laboratory in Tennessee, he moved his family to Los Alamos, New Mexico, where he eventually became an engineering design supervisor for one of the atomic weapons then under development.
 He then accepted assignments at the Atomic Energy Commission and the Department of Defense at The Pentagon before moving into the private sector.